SciML/NeuralPDE.jl/docs/src/solvers/pinn.md

 - `chain` is a Flux.jl chain, where the input of NN equals the number of dimensions and output equals the number of equations in the system,
 - `strategy` determines which training strategy will be used,
-- `initθ` is the initial parameter of the neural network.
+- `init_params` is the initial parameter of the neural network.
 If nothing then automatically generated from the neural network,
 - `phi` is a trial solution,
 - `derivative` is a method that calculates the derivative.